 ii) It can help you locate amenities such as restrooms, food vendors, and water fountains.

-iii) A map can help you find your way to the various conference sessions and workshops you want to attend.
+iii) A map can help you locate the various conference sessions and workshops you want to attend.

-Keeping maps or directions with you while attending a conference can help you make the most of your time, avoid unnecessary stress, and ensure that you are prepared for any eventuality.
+Keeping maps or directions while attending a conference can help you make the most of your time, avoid unnecessary stress, and ensure that you are prepared for any eventuality.
 Pic Courtesy: Freepik

-iv) It can be a helpful reference tool to explore the local area during your trip.
+iv) It can be a helpful reference tool for exploring the local area during your trip.

-Even though most maps are digitised and are readily available on a phone or laptop, some prefer carrying a hard copy while travelling.
+Even though most maps are digitized and are readily available on a phone or laptop, some prefer carrying a hard copy while traveling.
 If you’re one of them, remembering to carry a map of the venue or the city will help you reach your conference on time.

 16) Snacks

-Bringing snacks to a conference can help you stay energised, nourished, and engaged throughout the event.
+Bringing snacks to a conference can help you stay energized, nourished, and engaged throughout the event.
 It might be a good idea to bring snacks to a conference for several reasons:

-i) Conferences can be long and tiring, and having some snacks on hand can help keep your energy levels up.
+i) Conferences can be long and tiring, and having snacks can help keep your energy levels up.

 ii) Conference schedules can be packed, and finding time to sit down and have a proper meal may not be possible.
 Snacks can help tide you over until you can eat a more substantial meal.

-iii) Conferences often occur in unfamiliar places and finding food that you like or that fits your dietary needs may be challenging.
+iii) Conferences often occur in unfamiliar places, and finding food you like or fit your dietary needs may be challenging.
 By bringing your snacks, you can ensure that you have something to eat that you enjoy and that meets your dietary requirements.

-Carrying snacks with you to a conference can help you stay nourished, focused, and energized, and make your conference experience more comfortable and enjoyable.
+Carrying snacks to a conference can help you stay nourished, focused, and energized, making your conference experience more comfortable and enjoyable.
 Pic Courtesy: Freepik

-iv) Snacks can also be an excellent way to socialise with others at the conference.
+iv) Snacks can also be an excellent way to socialize with others at the conference.
 Sharing snacks can be an excellent icebreaker and help facilitate connections and conversations with other attendees.
-Pack healthy, easy-to-eat choices such as granola bars, nuts, and dried fruit.
+Pack healthy, easy-to-eat choices like granola bars, nuts, and dried fruit.

 17. A Positive Attitude